splunk/splunk-ansible/docs/SETUP.md

 ```
 You should see streaming Ansible output in your terminal.
 Here is what is happening when you run the above command:
 * `ansible-playbook` command is invoked using the playbook `site.yml`
-* The local connection plugin is explicityly used with `--connection local`
+* The local connection plugin is explicitly used with `--connection local`
 * Splunk Enterprise is configured towards your desired state as defined in `--extra-vars "@default.yml"`

 3. If everything went smoothly, you can log in to Splunk Enterprise with your browser pointed at `http://localhost:8000` using the credentials `admin/helloworld`.
 Additionally, Ansible should exit gracefully and you will the following if there are no errors: